 - At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 Agile methodologies are usually targeted toward small- to medium-sized teams building software in the face of vague and/or rapidly changing requirements.

-In the beginning, following the Agile Manifesto, the most commonly used Agile methodology for product development was Scrum.
+Following the Agile Manifesto, the most commonly used Agile methodology for product development was Scrum.

 Scrum is an iterative and incremental Agile software development framework.
-It focuses on small, self-organizing teams, working in short cycles, under the guidance of a Product Owner.
+It focuses on small, self-organizing teams, working in short cycles under the guidance of a Product Owner.

 Scrum Roles include the Product Owner, Scrum Master, and Scrum Team.

 The Product Owner represents the client, and it’s often someone from the product management team or a key stakeholder.
 The Scrum Master is responsible for ensuring that the Scrum team has all the necessary tools to be as productive as possible.
 A regular Scrum team has 5-9 members, with a flat hierarchy (all members are considered equal).

 - Sprint Planning – a meeting at the beginning of each sprint, where the content of a sprint backlog is defined.